 We operate three of the most recognized brands in the global vehicle rental and car sharing industry, Avis, Budget and Zipcar.
-We are a leading vehicle rental operator in North America, Europe, Australia, New Zealand and certain other regions we serve, with a rental fleet of more than 545,000 vehicles.
-We also license the use of the Avis and Budget trademarks to licensees in the areas in which we do not operate directly.
-We and our licensees operate the Avis, Budget and/or Zipcar brands in approximately 175 countries throughout the world.
+We are a leading vehicle rental operator in North America, Europe, Australia, New Zealand and certain other regions we serve, with a rental fleet of more than 580,000 vehicles.
+We also license the use of our trademarks to licensees in the areas in which we do not operate directly.
+We and our licensees operate our brands in approximately 180 countries throughout the world.